Day 24 of 24: Epilogue — “The only impossible journey is the one you never begin”

 https://www.facebook.com/media/set/?set=a.10153759896882366&type=1&l=31570aef68

-After an impressive race finale at the Aureum Resort we decided to sign up for the Balloon trip over the temples eIMG_3844arly the next day.
+After an impressive race finale at the Aureum Resort we decided to sign up for the Balloon trip over the temples early the next day.
 We then got busy with high fiving and hugging each other with the survivors for having “made it”.
 On a lighter note, I also realized that I had to shift to the European two cheek social kiss with the fairer sex vs the American one cheek version.
 This led to some rather shall we say, unfulfilled hugs.
 I picked up on that “miss” quick and order was soon restored to the festivities.

 This was soon followed by the racers sharing their version of embellished horror stories of the race interspersed with both boasts and compliments to the opposition for their racing skills and our babies (cars).
 We got a lot of compliments (Smug, smug!)
 The two we often heard regularly were ‘Boy you guys sure zoom by us like Road Runner’ and ‘We thought you may never make it to the end given the car troubles’.
 The group was also generous to follow up their concern with advice, copious amounts of it, about how to ruggedize the car for the next rally race.
 We already have a list of almost 50 items to upgrade our car around which includes things such as “dual fuel lines, dual ignition coils, dual brake lines, brembo brakes, lighter gearbox, heavier kick-plate, faster transmission etc. etc.